Download and Install STM32CubeIDE – Getting Started Guide

 Blue Pill STM32 using STM32Cube creating project pic 3

 Give your project a name.
-As we are going to blink the on-board LED of our STM32 board hence we have named our project as ‘BLINK_LED.’
+Since we are going to blink the onboard LED of our STM32 board, we have named our project ‘BLINK_LED.’
 Then click ‘Finish.’

 Blue Pill STM32 using STM32Cube creating project pic 4

-You will be asked to open associated perspective.
+You will be asked to open the associated perspective.
 Click ‘Yes’.

 Blue Pill STM32 using STM32Cube creating project pic 5